yodle/zeke/README.md

 - Zeke installs like a proper python package, zkconfig was a single-file script that had to be copied around
 - Zeke writes and reads json, zkconfig wrote stringified python lists and parsed them using eval
 - Zeke has unit tests, zkconfig did not
+- Zeke is obviously a better name than zkconfig

 I started writing zeke after writing the following line to get a value out of zookeeper with zkconfig: